How to Find and Control Mold in a Home or Business

 “Once I find an area where there is moisture or water vapor, I use a moisture meter to tell me the level of moisture present.
 If the level is too high, there’s a good chance mold is growing as a result.
 I then take a picture of the meter’s reading to document my findings,” he says.

-Wagner Meters offers mold specialists the BI2200 inspection meter to make documenting moisture levels easy.
-The BI2200 uses electromagnetic technology to provide a non-invasive tool for measuring moisture in a wide range of materials, including wood, synthetic stucco, plaster, drywall, insulation materials, ceramic tile, shingles, linoleum, concrete, and more.
+Wagner Meters offers mold specialists the Orion® 950 smart pinless meter to make documenting moisture levels easy.
+The Orion 950 uses electromagnetic technology to provide a non-invasive tool for measuring moisture in a wide range of materials, including wood, synthetic stucco, plaster, drywall, insulation materials, ceramic tile, shingles, linoleum, concrete, and more.

-The BI2200 provides a general comparison moisture indication for inspection applications that only require relative moisture content (MC) readings.
+The Orion 950 provides a general comparison moisture indication for inspection applications that might require relative moisture content (MC) readings.
 By establishing a known baseline dry MC reading on a building material, it can then compare and pinpoint elevated MC problem areas or conditions.

 Other Necessary Tests